Mosaic AI announces launch of enterprise B2B support platform

 It’s a mess.
 And it’s exactly how context, data, and communication break down when customers need help.

 When everything is scattered across different systems like this, it’s not scalable.
-The amount of context-switching required across these tools kills both quality and accuracy — two things that matter most in a B2B environment.
+The amount of context-switching required across these tools kills both quality and accuracy, two things that matter most in a B2B environment.
+As Mosaic's Head of Value Consulting often says:

 But if you unify your systems with a modern AI platform, everything comes together.
 Agents can finally see the full picture without jumping between six or seven different sources to get the context they need.